What are Azure Machine Learning pipelines?

-With Azure Machine Learning, you can use various toolkits and frameworks, such as PyTorch or TensorFlow, for each step in your pipeline.
-Azure coordinates the various compute targets you use, so your intermediate data can be shared with the downstream compute targets.
+With pipelines, you may choose to use different hardware for different tasks.
+Azure coordinates the various compute targets you use, so your intermediate data seamlessly flows to downstream compute targets.

 You can track the metrics for your pipeline experiments directly in Azure portal or your workspace landing page (preview).
 After a pipeline has been published, you can configure a REST endpoint, which allows you to rerun the pipeline from any platform or stack.

 In short, all of the complex tasks of the machine learning lifecycle can be helped with pipelines.
-Other Azure pipeline technologies have their own strengths, such as Azure Data Factory pipelines for working with data and Azure Pipelines for continuous integration and deployment.
+Other Azure pipeline technologies have their own strengths.
+Azure Data Factory pipelines excels at working with data and Azure Pipelines is the right tool for continuous integration and deployment.
 But if your focus is machine learning, Azure Machine Learning pipelines are likely to be the best choice for your workflow needs.